58-facettes/mangopay-go-sdk/README.md

 * Since v2.1 of this SDK, you must be using at least v2.01 of the API ([more information about the changes required](https://docs.mangopay.com/api-v2-01-overview/))
-* If you experience problems with authentification and/or the temporary token file following an SDK update (particuarly updating to v2.0 of the SDK), you may need to just delete your temporary file (that you specify with `api.TemporaryFolder`) - which allows it to be regenerated correctly the next time it's needed

 ## Requirements